shoaibhassan0/Google_Password_Stealer/README.md

 # Google_Password_Stealer
 This project is a Pure C application designed to decrypt saved passwords from Google Chrome's 'Login Data' file, utilizing the encrypted key stored in Chrome's 'Local State' file.
+And also save them to a separate file.